 Runner Up in Series on Portrait Category (Pro).17th Julia Margaret Cameron Award

-Portrait of Britain 2021winner, exhibition was shared on social media, and on JCDecaux posters around London 2022
+The exhibition was shared on social media as well as on JCDecaux posters all across London in 2022.

 The Duchess of Cambridge officially opens "Generations: Portraits of Holocaust Survivors,"